-David Ronis has sustained a rich and diverse career as a director, teacher, singer, actor, and administrator for over 25 years.
+David Ronis has sustained a rich and diverse career as a director, teacher, singer, actor, and administrator for over 35 years.

-- First trained as a classical singer, he has sung over 50 operatic roles with more than 30 companies in Europe and Asia, and the U.S. In concert, he has appeared as soloist at Carnegie, Avery Fisher, and Alice Tully Halls in New York as well as in other venues throughout the country.
+- First trained as a classical singer, he sang over 50 operatic roles with more than 30 companies in Europe and Asia, and the U.S.A.
+In concert, he appeared as soloist at Carnegie, Avery Fisher, and Alice Tully Halls in New York as well as in other venues throughout the country.
 David toured the country performing the roles of Monsieur D’Arque and Lumiere in Disney’s Beauty and the Beast.
 He has worked on-camera in independent and industrial films and been featured in nationally televised commercials and print advertisements.

 Contact David Ronis for more information.